asgardphp/docs/quickstart.md

 Here we initialize some fixtures, open the search page, fill in the form, trigger the search, and verify that our products are showed.

-Now every time you will execute the tests, you will know whether your search form is still functionnal.
+Now every time you will execute the tests, you will know whether your search form is still functional.

 <a name="conclusion"></a>
 ##Conclusion
 Alright, we are done!
 I really hope you enjoyed this little journey with Asgard.

-Again, if you came accross any difficulty or you just want to share a word, [contact us](about), join the [community](community) or [report an issue](https://github.com/asgardphp/website/issues).
+Again, if you came across any difficulty or you just want to share a word, [contact us](about), join the [community](community) or [report an issue](https://github.com/asgardphp/docs/issues).